Blotch3D/Blotch3D/README.md

 MonoGame's SpriteBatch class.

-The easiest way to set the camera position and orientation is to periodically call to Graphics.DoDefaultGui().
+The easiest way to set the camera position and orientation is to periodically call Graphics.DoDefaultGui().
 Typically, this is done in the FrameProc method, but could be done in the FrameDraw method as well.
 If you want other ways to control the camera, then see the various Graphics.AdjustCamera... methods, the Graphics.SetCameraToSprite method,